Da Vinci Tank

 What was the da Vinci Tank called?

-Leonardo’s innovative war machine was typically referred to as the Leonardo da Vinci Tank or the Leonardo da Vinci Armored Car.
+Leonardo’s innovative war machine was typically called the Leonardo da Vinci Tank or the da Vinci Armored Car.

 Though we now recognize it as a precursor to the modern tank, it’s worth noting that Leonardo himself wouldn’t have used the term “tank” as it was not coined until World War I.